GeorgeJJW/cv/README.md

 **Exploratory Data Analysis: White Wine Quality**
 _<https://georgejjw.github.io/cv/wine>_

+* Performed exploratory data analysis using R on a dataset containing physicochemical properties and quality ratings for 4,898 white wines.
+* Completed as part of the Data Analyst Nanodegree on Udacity.
 * Libraries: dplyr, ggplot2, GGally

 **Investigate a Dataset: Survival on the Titanic**
 _<https://georgejjw.github.io/cv/titanic>_

+* Performed data wrangling, analysis, and visualization using Python on a dataset containing demographics and travel information from 891 of the 2,224 passengers and crew on board the Titanic.
+* Completed as part of the Intro to Programming Nanodegree on Udacity.
 * Libraries: numpy, pandas, matplotlib, seaborn

 **Binge50: Finding the Next TV Show to Binge Watch**
 _<https://github.com/GeorgeJJW/harvard-cs50/tree/master/binge50>_

+* Gathered and aggregated TV show ratings using Python into a SQL database, then presented the information on a frontend made with HTML, CSS, and Javascript.
+* Completed as the final project for the CS50 program on HarvardX.
 * Libraries: Flask, Beautiful Soup, Requests, peewee

 **Age-progressed Doppelgangers and Temporal Discounting: An Experimental Study within the Future Self-continuity Framework**